We independently research and recommend any products or places but we may earn a commission if you click on links we provide. Learn More.

 Tórshavn, Faroe Islands

-Iceland’s popularity has grown in leaps and bounds over the past decade, but now it’s the turn of its Nordic neighbour.
-The Faroese capital is quaint and colourful.
-Fishing boats land their daily catch in front of a quayside packed with cute cafés.
+Iceland’s popularity has grown in leaps and bounds over the past decade, but now it’s the turn of its Nordic neighbor.
+The Faroese capital, Torshavn, is quaint and colorful, perched on the rugged shores of the Faroe Islands.
+The charming city offers an off-the-beaten-path experience for travelers who are looking for breathtaking landscapes coupled with old world charm.

-Nearby it’s easy to locate the distinctive red buildings of Tinganes, which comprise one of the world’s oldest parliaments.
-Stick around to explore Tórshavn’s charming old town, whose cobbled alleyways unlock a labyrinth of traditional wooden cottages with turf roofs.
+Aimlessly, the sheep graze on the nearby vegetation on the outskirts.
+Daily, fishing boats land their fresh catch in front of a quayside packed with cute cafés.
+Nearby, it’s easy to locate the distinctive red buildings of Tinganes, which comprise one of the world’s oldest parliaments.
+Next, explore Tórshavn’s charming old town, whose cobbled alleyways unlock a labyrinth of traditional wooden cottages with turf roofs.

 Mostar, Bosnia and Herzegovina

 The world held its breath in the early 1990s as the former Yugoslavia tore itself apart.
 The ancient city of Mostar was one of the more high-profile casualties and still bears the scars of that conflict.
-Its most famous landmark, Stari Most, was built by the Ottomans to span the River Neretva.
+Its most famous landmark, Stari Most, was built by the Ottomans to span the River Neretva but was tragically destroyed in war and had to be rebuilt again.
+Now rebuilt, it’s the focal point of a delightful old town and paints a charming scene as it gracefully arches over the river.

 Delft, The Netherlands